Vergulde Draeck: Rescue attempts

-A number of rescue attempts were conducted by the Dutch East India Company once the loss was reported.
+Dutch East India Company mounted a number of rescue attempts once the loss was reported.

-The Goede Hoop and the Witte Valck (1656)
+Goede Hoop and Witte Valck (1656)

-On 7 June 1656, two rescue vessels, the Goede Hoop and the Witte Valck, were dispatched from Batavia.
+On 7 June 1656, two rescue vessels, Goede Hoop and Witte Valck, were dispatched from Batavia.
 Large storms off the Western Australian coast meant that both ships were unsuccessful.

-The Witte Valck failed to land men on the coast.
+Witte Valck failed to land men on the coast.

-On 18 July 1656, the Goede Hoop managed to disembark men upon the shoreline; however, they lost three men along the coast who had wandered into the bush, before losing another eight men who went in search of them.
+On 18 July 1656, Goede Hoop managed to disembark men upon the shoreline; however, they lost three men along the coast who had wandered into the bush, before losing another eight men who went in search of them.

 No sign of the survivors or wreckage was found.

-The Vinck (1657)
+Vinck (1657)

-On 23 April 1657, the Vinck in the process of setting sail from the Cape of Good Hope was instructed to search for the survivors on its passage to Batavia.
+On 23 April 1657, Vinck in the process of setting sail from the Cape of Good Hope was instructed to search for the survivors on its passage to Batavia.

 No sign of the survivors or wreckage was found.

-The Waeckende Boey & the Emeloordt (1658)
+Waeckende Boey and Emeloordt (1658)

-On 1 January 1658, the Waeckende Boey and the Emeloordt were dispatched from Batavia.
+On 1 January 1658, Waeckende Boey and Emeloordt were dispatched from Batavia.
 This time the rescue attempt was made in the more favourable summer months.

-On 23 February 1658, Captain Volkersen of the Waeckende Boey sighted the Western Australian coastline, perhaps being the first European to sight what is today Rottnest Island, though it is possible Houtman may have sighted it in 1619.
+On 23 February 1658, Captain Volkersen of Waeckende Boey sighted the Western Australian coastline, perhaps being the first European to sight what is today Rottnest Island, though it is possible Houtman may have sighted it in 1619.